longhnguyen125/Yellow-Cabs-Project/README.md

  #  🚕 Yellow Cabs Project
 ---
 ## Scope of This Project
-Yellow Cabs Taxi Co. is a mid-sized urban transportation company serving thousands of New Yorkers daily.
-Over the past year, the company has faced declining ride demand, rising operational costs, and increased customer complaints.
-Fuel prices fluctuate, driver availability is inconsistent, and customer wait times have grown longer.
-Despite having access to large amounts of trip and operational data, the company has not been using analytics to guide decisions.
+Yellow Cabs Taxi Co. is a mid-sized urban transportation company serving thousands of New Yorkers every day.
+Over the past year, the company has struggled with uneven ride demand, growing operating costs, and rising customer complaints about wait times and service quality.
+Although the company collects rich trip-level data (timestamps, distances, fares, tips, and locations), it has not been using analytics to guide operational decisions.

 To address these challenges, the CEO hired me as a data analyst to uncover insights, optimize operations, and identify opportunities to improve efficiency, profitability, and customer satisfaction.